 Also, colder average incoming water temperatures in northern locations may account for fewer searches coming from northern cities, although tankless heater manufacturers say their products work fine in those areas, too.

-“As gas and electric prices keep going up people are looking for smart alternatives to help hold utility costs in line,” Stevens said.
+“As gas and electric prices keep going up people are looking for smart alternatives to help hold utility costs in line,” Wooldridge said.
 “The logic is obvious: you heat water only when you need it, instead of storing it in a big tank and paying to heat it over and over again.”

 Tank-type heaters cycle several times each night as water in the tanks cools, thus running up utility bills.
-Stevens thinks this is illogical: “You wouldn’t leave your car running all night simply because you need to drive to work the next day, so why keep heating water again and again all night so you can shower in the morning?”
+Wooldridge thinks this is illogical: “You wouldn’t leave your car running all night simply because you need to drive to work the next day, so why keep heating water again and again all night so you can shower in the morning?”

-Stevens says heating water with conventional tank-type heaters accounts for 20 – 30 percent of the total utility costs in the average American home.
+Wooldridge says heating water with conventional tank-type heaters accounts for 20 – 30 percent of the total utility costs in the average American home.
 Tankless water heaters can chop that by up to 50 percent, which means a homeowner could trim 10-to-15 percent off total home energy costs.